o4oren/weatherpp/README.md

 * CMake version >= 3.16

-## TODO
+## TODO for 1.0
 - [x] Support geo IP location (so there is no need to state location)
 - [x] Create a provider interface and factory to enable generic support for multiple weather providers
 - [x] Tidy data presentation
-- [ ] Integrate github actions for compilation/test upon push
+- [x] Integrate github actions for compilation/test upon push
 - [ ] Refactor providers and configuration to support multiple vendors
 - [ ] Support MS Windows
 - [ ] Complete data presentation